leiabarrowes/Rr/DS.md

 * If the number is [0,.5) then the plant will be green.
 * If the number is [.5,1) then the plant will be yellow.
 * The process is repeated 20 times to generate a total of 20 plants.
+Next to the 20 plants are three buttons, RR, Rr, and rr.
+When one of these is clicked the genotype appears in bigger font above the buttons.
+The user clicks two buttons, and both genotypes appear.
+The "CLEAR" button removes these bigger font genotypes.
+The "SUBMIT" button triggers the function Submit() which checks to see if the genotypes the user selected are valid possibilities of parents for the 20 plants:
+* If the plants are all green then the user could have selected RR & RR, RR & Rr, or RR & rr.
+* If the plants are all yellow then the user must have selected rr & rr.
+* If the green:yellow ratio is about 3:1 then the user must have selected Rr & Rr.
+* If the green:yellow ratio is about 1:1 then the user must have selected Rr & rr.
+If any of the above conditions are met, a "Correct!" alert appears and the Clear() and Repr() functions are run again.
+Otherwise, a "That's not it... try again!" alert appears and the user can reselect the genotypes and resubmit.

 ##Software Test Strategy